Surgical Procedures: Breast Reconstruction

 Why do people choose this type of breast reconstruction?
 Doesn’t it take longer to recover from than implant surgery?

 It is true that breast reconstruction using a free flap requires longer recovery compared to implant reconstruction.
-The hospital stay is 3-4 nights with 6-8 weeks recovery with restrictions.
-However there are many advantages to this type of breast reconstruction.
+The hospital stay is 3-4 nights with a 6-8 week recovery including activity and lifting restrictions.
+However, there are many advantages to this type of breast reconstruction.
 Below is a brief summary of advantages and disadvantages.
-However, you will need to speak to your surgeon to decide the best type of reconstruction for you.
+You will need to speak to your surgeon to decide what reconstruction option is best for you.

 Advantages of a free flap breast reconstruction: